Fairness-enhancing mixed effects deep learning improves fairness on in- and out-of-distribution clustered (non-iid) data: Methods

-As in the ARMED testing in \cite{nguyen2023ARMED}, we form a subset of the ARMED model, known as the domain adversarial (DA) model.
-This simpler model consists of ARMED without the RE subnetwork (i.e., it includes subnetworks 1,2, and subnetwork 4 is left out, see Fig. \ref{fig:ARMED_Fairness}).
-This facilitates rapid experimentation —in this work, the introduction of fairness-enhancement.
-For the classification tasks, the DA model was built with a loss function:
+In this section, we describe how to make the fixed effects, $\hat{y}_F$, prediction fair, while in the subsequent section, we describe how to make the random effects prediction fair, thereby enabling the overall mixed effects prediction, $\hat{y}_M$, to be fair.
+Our implementation is based on equalized odds; however, we evaluate the effects of the implementation, using all three fairness metrics in the applications (section \ref{sec:applications}).
+We begin by forming a subset of the base MEDL network in Fig \ref{fig:Fair_MEDL_Model}, that is a domain adversarial (DA) model.
+This simpler model includes subnetworks 1 and 2, while subnetwork 4 is left out.
+See Fig. \ref{fig:Fair_MEDL_Model}).
+This facilitates rapid experimentation and obtaining greater insight into fairness enhancement.
+For the classification tasks, we build the DA model with the loss function:

-implementing binary cross-entropy and categorical cross-entropy losses for the FE classifier and the cluster adversary, $A_C$, respectively as well as hyperparameters for the FE classifier ($\lambda_y$) and cluster adversary ($\lambda_z$).
-For regression tasks, the main regressor uses MSE loss.
+where the first and second terms are the binary cross-entropy and categorical cross-entropy losses for the FE classifier and the cluster adversary, $A_C$, respectively (Fig \ref{fig:Fair_MEDL_Model} network "2").
+The hyperparameters $\lambda_y$ and $\lambda_z$ are determined via the Bayesian Optimization Hyperband (BOHB) search method \cite{falkner2018bohb}.
+For regression tasks, the first term is replaced with MSE loss.

-The domain adversarial (DA) model is made fairness-enhancing by adding a fairness-promoting adversary for the fixed effects captured by the DA model.
-Because we are adding adversarial debiasing to the DA model we denote it as fair DA adv. deb.; it utilizes the adversarial subnetwork $A_F$ (subnetwork 3 in Fig. \ref{fig:ARMED_Fairness}).
-The subnetwork attempts to predict a sample's sensitive features based on the main predictor’s estimated target, $\hat{y}_F$, and the true target $y$.
-It was added to the base domain adversarial model with the following loss objective:
+We make the domain adversarial (DA) model fair by constructing a fairness-promoting adversarial debiasing subnetwork $A_F$ (Fig. \ref{fig:Fair_MEDL_Model}, subnetwork "3").
+The $A_F$ subnetwork aims to predict the sensitive attribute of a sample (e.g., \textit{Race}) using the fixed effects subnetwork target prediction, $\hat{y}_F$, and the true target $y$.
+If the error (i.e., difference) between $\hat{y}_F$ and $y$ is predictive of the group within the fairness sensitive attribute, for example, if the model makes more errors on a particular \textit{Race}, then it is unfair, and the FE network is penalized accordingly.
+In this way, $A_F$ encourages the FE network to learn weights that produce both accurate and fair predictions across subpopulations.

+We denote the overall model, which combines the domain adversary components for fixed effects and the fairness-promoting adversarial subnetwork $A_F$, as the \textit{fair(ADB) DA-NNet} model.
+This model has the following loss objective:

+The hyperparameter ($\lambda_{FE}$) for the fixed effects, adversarial debiasing subnetwork allows tuning of fairness through hyperparameter optimization, which we perform via BOHB search \cite{falkner2018bohb}.